yoshixi/yoshixi-blog/src/contents/en/reflections-on-2022.md

 I moved to Kanagawa from Tokyo, Shinagawa, and lived together with my partner.
 I lived other than Tokyo for the first time since I moved to Tokyo when I entered uni.
 Having grown up in a country, it feels fit, and I have a great time.

 Especially I could get to run on the riverside, that feels refreshing.
 When I was in Shinagawa, Shinagawa had a lot of buildings and traffic lights which were not positive for running.
-I ran for 772 km this year, and I would like to aim for 1000 km next year.
+Due to such environmental changes, I ran 772 km this year, and I would like to aim for 1000 km next year.

 ![](/assets/images/contents/2022-12-31-img_0980.PNG)